aleloi/aleloi.github.io/master_project_proposal.md

 automation systems available for a real formalization project;
 * a survey of existing ML-based proof automation methods for Coq;
-* a list of possible [Master project ideas](#master-project-ideas); hopefully somewhat feasible given the timeframe, my prior knowledge and computation resources.
+* a list of possible [Master project ideas](#master-project-ideas); hopefully somewhat feasible given the time frame, my prior knowledge and computation resources.

 ### TLDR